‘Tis the season for soups! This one is bursting with fiber, vitamins and flavor. And it is definitely on repeat at the Wolman home!!

 - 6 cilantro or parsley leaves

 - Cut the cauliflower in half and remove the core.
-Pull into florets.
-Reserve 1 cup small florets for garnish and pull these apart into tiny florets.
+Pull into the florets.
+Reserve 1 cup of small florets for garnish and pull these apart into tiny florets.
 Set aside.

 - Heat the olive oil in a large soup pot over medium heat.

 - Add the celery and onion.
 Cook together for 4-5 minutes, until shiny and translucent.

 - Make sure not to get any color on the onion; if it starts to brown, lower the heat.

 - Add the apple and sauté for 5 minutes longer.

 - Add the curry powder and wine.
 Cook for 2 minutes to cool off some of the alcohol.

 - Add the cauliflower, reserving tiny florets for garnish.
 Add the whole sprigs of thyme, bay leaf, and stock.

 - Simmer for 20 minutes or until the cauliflower is tender.
 Remove the thyme sprigs and bay leaf then discard.